taigaio/taiga-front-next/README.md

 [Taiga has a mailing list](http://groups.google.com/d/forum/taigaio).
 Feel free to join it and ask any questions you may have.

-To subscribe for announcements of releases, important changes and so on, please follow [@taigaio](https://twitter.com/taigaio) on Twitter.
+If you want to be up to date about announcements of releases, important changes and so on, you can subscribe to our newsletter (you will find it by scrolling down at [https://taiga.io](https://www.taiga.io/)) and follow [@taigaio](https://twitter.com/taigaio) on Twitter.

 ## Donations ##